-Indeed, in the case of (\ref{aposteriori}) for any $X=x$ maximiser of $W(x,\tilde \beta)$ is $\tilde\beta^*$ (this can be seen reasoning analogously as in the case of Lemma \ref{KL}), whereas in the case of (\ref{ps}) maximiser of $E_{S,X|Y=1} K(S,X, \tilde \gamma)$ is $\tilde\gamma^*$.
-Thus $E_X W(X,\tilde \beta)$ and $E_{S,X|Y=1} K(S,X, \tilde \gamma)$ are Fisher consistent in the sense that maximisation over $\tilde\beta$ and $\tilde\gamma$ yields true parameters $\tilde\beta^*$ and $\tilde\gamma^*$, see \citet[Section 2]{LiDuan1989}.
-This is an important property as Fisher consistency often implies strong consistency of empirical maximisers.
-The obvious problem is that neither (\ref{aposteriori}) nor (\ref{ps}) have observable empirical counterparts due to dependence on $y(x,\tilde \beta^*)$ in the first case and in the second case due to averaging over the unknown conditional distribution of $(S,X)$ given $Y=1$.
-For (\ref{aposteriori}) we will solve this problem by introducing weights depending on propensity score such that the weighted risk based on these weights will equal $E_X W(X,\tilde \beta)$.
+Notice that in the case of (\ref{loglik}) for any $X=x$ maximiser of $W(x,\tilde \beta)$ is $\tilde\beta^*$ (this can be seen reasoning analogously as in the case of Lemma~\ref{KL}), whereas in the case of (\ref{ps}) maximiser of $E_{S,X\vert Y=1} K(S,X, \tilde \gamma)$ is $\tilde\gamma^*$.
+Thus $E_X W(X,\tilde \beta)$ and $E_{S,X \vert Y=1} K(S,X, \tilde \gamma)$ are Fisher consistent in the sense that maximisation over $\tilde\beta$ and $\tilde\gamma$ yields true parameters $\tilde\beta^*$ and $\tilde\gamma^*$, see \cite{LiDuan1989} for discussion of Fisher consistency.
+This is an important property as Fisher consistency implies strong consistency of empirical maximisers under mild assumptions.
+The obvious problem is that neither (\ref{loglik}) nor (\ref{ps}) have direct empirical counterparts due to dependence on $y(x,\tilde \beta^*)$ in the first case and in the second case due to averaging over the unknown conditional distribution of $(S,X)$ given $Y=1$.
+In case of (\ref{loglik}) we will solve this problem by introducing weights depending on propensity score such that the weighted risk based on these weights will equal $E_X W(X,\tilde \beta)$.
 Then using the current estimator of $e(x, \tilde \gamma ^*)$ we will define an approximation to its empirical counterpart which will be maximised.
-The obtained estimator of posterior probability will be used to approximate the stratum $\{Y=1\}$ and the expected value with respect to $S,X|Y=1$ and thus making evaluation of empirical counterpart of (\ref{ps}) feasible.
-Thus for the first problem we want to find weights $w_1(s,x)$ and $w_0(s,x)$ such that
+The obtained estimator of posterior probability will be used to approximate the stratum $\{Y=1\}$ and the expected value with respect to $S,X\vert Y=1$ and thus making evaluation of empirical counterpart of (\ref{ps}) feasible.
+Namely, for the first problem we want to find weights $w_1(s,x)$ and $w_0(s,x)$ such that